kuhlaid/jocoknow/docs/datasets/10.7910_DVN_SKP9IB/curation_log.md

 - [x] Examine files, organization, and documentation more thoroughly.
     > This was an iterative process that cycled between writing code to generate dataset documentation and the files and metadata needed to create it.
 The main driver was the metadata JSON file which contains the data to initialize a dataset, determines the files to be imported into the repository, defines the data-table variables and categorical values, and other dataset descriptive information.
 As scripts were modified to parse the metadata and generate new documentation files, the generated files were imported into the repository and documentation website to ensure optimal accessibility and organization.
+    > Discussed empty data table cells with the team and a value of -99, instead of NULL, was decided since that would keep numeric columns treated as numeric and not string (if NULL were used)
   - [x] Are there changes that could enhance the dataset?
 NA
   - [x] Are there missing data?
     > No. This dataset is a subset of the individual data collection instruments and image archives it draws from, which may, by themselves, contain more records that are not specific to this subset.